-Some surprising changes have happened in the last few decades.
+Here are some surprising changes that have happened in the last few decades.

 It wasn't more than a decade ago that it was assumed that dogs "doing their business" while on a walk was just natural.
 Now it's a social no-no not to scoop the poop.